 This last bit is what has ensured the popularity of the 6.5 Creedmoor.
 While not one of the designer’s original intents, the round quickly proved itself to be an excellent hunting cartridge, easily taking larger game such as elk and African Kudu at ranges over 400 yards.
 Not too shabby for something you can chamber in the same rifle as a .308.

 Finally, the round has more than proved itself in the world of competition and target shooting.
-It has quickly become a favorite among Precision Rifle competitors, and it is almost unquestionable the new short-action king, and it can even compete with magnum rifle calibers in terms of long range performance.
+It has quickly become a favorite among Precision Rifle competitors, and it is almost unquestionably the new short-action king, and it can even compete with magnum rifle calibers in terms of long-range performance.

 6.5 Creedmoor Uses

 Which brings us to the primary benefit of the 6.5 Creedmoor: getting the most accuracy possible out of the AR-10 platform, and the distantly-related M1A1 platform.